<< Things your Missionaries wish you knew but were afraid to tell you. >>

 Bad hair days can be influenced by the amount of pressure applied to a family.
 The more pressure you are under, the more bad hair days you will have.
 Seldom does a person have bad hair days when life is wonderful and everything is working great.
 Pressure and stress usually produces bad hair days.
 Everybody has pressure and stress.
 Missionaries don’t have any more or less than most people endure.
 However, their stress and pressure is certainly different than anything most families endure.
 Their stress comes from the way that they live and work.
 The things that most people envy about the missionary life are usually the things that are the biggest problem for them.

-To many people, their view of a missionary is that they aren’t supposed to have bad days.
-They are preachers.
-They sit around all day reading the Bible like we would like to do.
-They are in the full time ministry.
+Too many people view a missionary as someone who is not supposed to have any bad days, and if they do, it is because they are not spiritual.
 Who could have a bad hair day if all they had to do was travel around leading people to the Lord?
 If they could, Missionaries would like people to know that they have bad days too.
 But like others, they won’t advertise their bad days.
-Their bad days are not better; they are not worse; they are just different.
+Their bad days are not better, they are not worse, they are just different.

 Things your Missionaries wish you knew but were afraid to tell you.